 Unmarried Father’s Parental Rights in Florida

 There are many reasons to legally establish paternity in Florida.
-Not only is legitimization important to a child, but as a biological father of a child when you are unmarried, it is a necessary step in the process of establishing your legal, parental rights.
+Not only is legitimization important to a child, but as the biological father of a child when you are unmarried, it is a necessary step in the process of establishing your legal, parental rights.